-Spending Review, a new drug strategy, NHS reform, ‘localism’, ‘payment by results…there has never been a more important time to join DrugScope.
+With NHS reform, the impact of localism, payment by results and a General Election looming, there has never been a more important time to join DrugScope.

 Reasons to become a DrugScope member: